psblr/streamlit_prototype/README.md

 hosted with streamlit at (https://cadgenerator3000.streamlit.app/)

 To wake up the app, wait a few seconds.
-Even if there is an error message, it should start after while.
+Even if there is an error message, it should start after a while.

 else....